danielcbit/apcctrl/doc/manual/manual.rst

 their security level since ``CONFIG_DYNAMIC_USB_MINORS`` is turned on, but on higher security levels devfs is turned off.
-The net result, is that in those situations hiddev is completely unusable so apcupsd will not work.
+The net result, is that in those situations hiddev is completely unusable so apcctrl will not work.
 So, in these cases, the choices are:

 #.
 Reduce the security level setting of the system (not sure if
    this is possible after the initial install).